Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Flea dermatitis is accompanied by hair loss.

-3. Wounds due to trauma to the skin of animals during scratching.
+3. Wounds due to injury to the skin by animals during scratching.

-4. Loss of appetite, vomiting, problems with stools and stomach.
+4. Loss of appetite, vomiting, problems with stool and stomach.

-5. Balding areas of the skin partial hair loss.
+5. Balding areas of skin partial hair loss.

-Dermatitis in dogs can be of several types, however, whichever one is diagnosed for this moment- there is for everyone general symptoms that do not depend on the reasons for development.
+Dermatitis in dogs can be of several types, however, no matter which one is diagnosed this moment- there is something for everyone general symptoms, independent of the causes of development.
 These signs are:

 • the animal experiences pain in the affected area of the dermis, itching;

-• in the place of direct injury, the temperature of this part of the body rises;
+• at the site of direct damage, the temperature of this part of the body rises;

-• redness of the dermis at the sites of scratching and lesions;
+• redness of the dermis in areas of scratching and injury;

-• minor bleeding is possible, followed by the formation of thin, clotted blood;
+• slight bleeding is possible, followed by the formation of thin, dried blood;

-• the development of traumatic edema, then - the inflammatory process and skin changes.
+• the development of traumatic edema, followed by the inflammatory process and skin changes.

-With absence timely treatment- the disease flows into its chronic form when subcutaneous tissue and the dermis itself will swell, the wool will fall out.
+With absence timely treatment– the disease becomes chronic when subcutaneous tissue and the dermis itself will swell, the hair will fall out.

-Dermatitis in dogs differs in its symptoms.
-The main ones are itching and scratching on the surface of the pet's skin.
+Dog dermatitis differs in its symptoms.
+The main ones include itching and scratching on the surface of the pet’s skin.

-But these are just common signs.
+But these are only common signs.
 Each type of dermatitis has its own characteristics.

-In general, dermatitis is an inflammation of the skin that affects all of its layers.
+In general, dermatitis is an inflammation of the skin that affects all layers of the skin.
 In this case, a rash does not form.

-V normal conditions, the skin perfectly performs its main function - to protect the body from bacteria and external damage...
-If something goes wrong, the skin is exposed to diseases and, of course, does not fulfill its role enough.
-Dermatitis is common among these diseases.
+IN normal conditions, the skin perfectly performs its main function - protecting the body from bacteria and external damage.
+If something goes wrong, the skin becomes susceptible to disease and, of course, does not perform its role sufficiently.
+Among such diseases, dermatitis often occurs.

-Today, more and more researchers are inclined to believe that allergic dermatitis in dogs is a genetic - hereditary disease.
-Atopy can manifest itself in varying degrees of complexity and unequal symptoms, but there is one clinical sign that will always be present.
+Today, more and more researchers are inclined to believe that allergic dermatitis in dogs is a genetic – hereditary disease.
+Atopy can manifest itself in varying degrees of complexity and with different symptoms, but there is one clinical sign that will always be present.

 This symptom can be mild or more severe, which often depends on the season of the year and the stage of the disease.
-In some cases, itching may be the only symptom of an allergy in a dog, which may come and go from time to time.
+In some cases, itching may be the only sign of an allergy in a dog, which may appear and disappear periodically.

-However, if during the exacerbation period the dog easily reaches the pathological focus on the skin, strong scratching and licking cannot be avoided, which, as already noted, leads to very unfavorable results.
+However, if during an exacerbation the dog easily reaches the pathological lesion on the skin, strong scratching and licking cannot be avoided, which, as already noted, leads to very unfavorable results.

-Development purulent infection in the foci of atopic dermatitis further aggravates the course of the allergy itself, which has a very negative effect on the dog's quality of life, causing it to itch almost around the clock.
+Development purulent infection in foci of atopic dermatitis, it further aggravates the course of the allergy itself, which has a very negative impact on the dog’s quality of life, causing it to itch almost around the clock.

-Owners of sick dogs may notice one or more of following symptoms atopic dermatitis.
-As a rule, more serious signs appear later, but they may not be at all:
+Owners of sick dogs may notice one or more of the following symptoms atopic dermatitis.
+As a rule, more serious signs appear later, but may not exist at all:

 • The animal constantly tries to reach certain areas on its body in an attempt to lick, bite and scratch them with its paw.

-• Local discoloration of the coat due to frequent exposure to saliva.
-This is especially noticeable in light-colored animals, when their fur acquires a brownish-red tint.
+• Local change in coat color due to frequent exposure to saliva.
+This is especially noticeable in light-colored animals, when their fur takes on a brownish-red tint.

-• Bare skin shows deep, fluid scrapes and rounded ulcers.
+• The exposed skin shows deep, oozing scratches and round ulcers.

-• A dark, waxy exudate is often found in the ears in the form of separate formations.
-When trying to remove it, dark dots are visible in the areas of fur growth.
+• Dark, waxy exudate is often found in the ears in the form of discrete formations.
+When you try to remove it, dark spots are visible in the places where the fur grows.

-• From auricles sometimes you can smell yeast dough.
+• From ears Sometimes you can smell the smell of yeast dough.

-• The appearance of the so-called acral dermatitis, which develops on the convex areas of the dog's body - the elbow and wrist joints.
-These are, as a rule, rounded, red or dark, hairless foci of coarse skin, which the animal constantly licks.
+• The appearance of so-called acral dermatitis, which develops on the convex areas of the dog’s body - the elbow and wrist joints.
+These are, as a rule, round, red or dark, hairless patches of rough skin that the animal constantly licks.

 A small selection of photos of atopic dermatitis in dogs:

-Atopic foci can develop anywhere on the dog's body, but most often the limbs, muzzle and abdomen are affected.
+Atopic lesions can develop anywhere on a dog's body, but the limbs, muzzle, and abdominal area are most commonly affected.
 Also, symptoms of allergic dermatitis develop under the base of the tail, in the groin, on the sides, around the eyes, inside the ears, in armpits, interdigital spaces.

 Dogs at high risk

-Symptoms of atopic dermatitis do not depend on the sex or age of the animal, although they are somewhat more common in females and dogs between 1 and 3 years of age.
-Of the breeds, the most susceptible are the Chinese Shar Pei, Cairn Terrier, West Highland White Terrier, Boston Terrier, Boxer, Scottish Terrier, Lhasa Apso, Shih Tzu, Fox Terrier, English and French Bulldog, Pug, Poodle, Dalmatian, Irish and English Setter, Golden Retriever, Labrador Retriever and Schnauzer.
+Symptoms of atopic dermatitis do not depend on the sex or age of the animal, although they are somewhat more common in females and dogs 1 to 3 years old.
+The most susceptible breeds are the Chinese Shar-Pei, Cairn Terrier, West Highland White Terrier, Boston Terrier, Boxer, Scottish Terrier, Lhasa Apso, Shih Tzu, Fox Terrier, English and French Bulldog, Pug, Poodle, Dalmatian, Irish and English Setter, Golden Retriever, Labrador Retriever and Schnauzer.

 Clinical picture, diagnosis

 What symptoms can you see in a dog if it suffers from bacterial dermatitis?
-It all starts with a slight reddening of the skin.
+It all starts with a slight redness on the skin.
 The spot is noticeably hotter (compared to the temperature of the rest of the body).

-Then ulceration appears at this place, it gets wet, the skin and hair are macerated (soaked).
-An unpleasant, putrid smell begins to emanate from the animal.
+Then ulcerations appear at this place, it becomes wet, the skin and hair are subjected to maceration (soaking).
+An unpleasant, putrid odor begins to emanate from the animal.

 As a rule, the hair on the affected areas falls out completely or partially.
-Leftovers hairline are not the most appetizing sight, since the wool turns out to be glued together by exudate released from the focus of inflammation.
+Leftovers hairline They are not the most appetizing sight, since the fur turns out to be glued together with exudate released from the source of inflammation.

-Usually in mild cases general state the animal remains unchanged, in severe cases - the body temperature rises, the pet becomes lethargic, apathetic, refuses food.
+Typically in mild cases general state the animal remains unchanged; in severe cases, the body temperature rises, the pet becomes lethargic, apathetic, and refuses food.

-For an accurate diagnosis, a combination of clinical signs and a blood test are sufficient.
-To identify a specific type of pathogen, a veterinarian may take a scraping from the affected area of the body for its subsequent microscopic examination.
+For an accurate diagnosis, a combination of clinical signs and a blood test is sufficient.
+To identify a specific type of pathogen, the veterinarian may take a scraping from the affected area of the body for subsequent microscopic examination.

 Quite a difficult and costly process.
-Often, Russian veterinary specialists do not have a sufficient base to accurately diagnose.
-Most often it is done by eye, based on the symptoms.
+Often, Russian veterinary specialists do not have sufficient knowledge to accurately make a diagnosis.
+Most often it is done by eye based on the symptoms.
 But this approach is not ideal, since other diseases have similar symptoms.

-Abroad, to confirm the diagnosis, the presence of immunoglobulin E, with which the allergen binds, is determined in the dog's blood, and special intradermal allergy tests are carried out.
+Abroad, to confirm the diagnosis, the presence of immunoglobulin E in the dog’s blood, to which the allergen binds, is determined, and special intradermal allergy tests are also carried out.

-Due to the impossibility of conducting special research methods, our specialists most often make a diagnosis based on anamnesis data:
+Due to the impossibility of conducting special research methods, our specialists most often make a diagnosis based on medical history:

 It is important to understand the cause of the disease.

-This will clarify the allergic nature of the pathology.
-In this case, the likelihood of establishing a stimulus is quite high.
+This will make it possible to clarify the allergic nature of the pathology.
+The probability of identifying the stimulus is quite high.

 Pet owner interview

-The veterinarian must determine if the dog is prone to dermatological pathologies.
+The veterinarian is required to determine whether the dog is prone to dermatological pathologies.
 The owner provides information about the manifestations of the disease and the frequency of exacerbations.
-Also, the owner will have to give answers to questions regarding:
+The owner will also have to answer questions regarding:

-The owner should clarify the dependence of pathology on seasonality.
-He is also obliged to know exactly when the first signs of atopic dermatitis appeared in the pet.
+The owner must clarify the dependence of the pathology on seasonality.
+He must also know exactly when exactly the pet showed the first signs of atopic dermatitis.

 Second stage of diagnosis